The legal term for killing another person is “homicide”; however, not every homicide leads to the same criminal charges against the defendant.

 - The defendant knew or should have known that their actions were putting the lives of others at risk.

-The level of negligence required for involuntary manslaughter is higher than typical civil negligence and requires that the defendant has acted in a very unreasonable manner, also known as “criminal negligence.”
-Involuntary manslaughter is a completely different crime from voluntary manslaughter, which refers to homicides committed without malice aforethought and “in the heat of passion.”
+The level of negligence required for involuntary manslaughter is higher than typical civil negligence and requires that the defendant acted in a highly unreasonable manner, also known as “criminal negligence.”